Brum2409/StereoVista/README.txt

 Add shadow rendering capabilities for more realistic lighting.
 Introduce global illumination using techniques like Voxel Cone Tracing.
 General code modularization to improve maintainability and extensibility.

-We welcome contributions and suggestions to improve this test program!